ARCTraining/swd2_git/_episodes/11-licensing.md

 collaborator starts contributing, they, too, hold copyright and will thus need to be asked for approval once a license is chosen.

+At the time of writing, the University does not issue clear guidance on **what** are suitable licences.

+Before attaching a licence to your work, speak with your supervisor.

 > ## Can I Use Open License?
 >
 > Find out whether you are allowed to apply an open license to your software.